Subtitle translation

 What subtitle formats does the translator support?

-The tool supports SRT (.srt), WebVTT (.vtt), and ASS/SSA (.ass, .ssa) files encoded in UTF-8.
-You can export translated or bilingual subtitles in any of these formats.
+The tool supports SRT (.srt), WebVTT (.vtt), ASS (.ass), and SSA (.ssa) files encoded in UTF-8.
+You can export translated or bilingual subtitles in supported formats.

 Does the translation preserve timestamps?

 Yes.
 The AI only translates the text content of each subtitle cue.
-All timestamps (start time, end time) remain exactly as they are in the original file.
+Start times and end times remain exactly as they are in the original file.

 What is a bilingual subtitle?

 A bilingual subtitle file contains both the original text and the translated text within each cue.
-This is useful for language learning or audiences who want to follow along in two languages simultaneously.
+This is useful for language learning or multilingual audiences.

 How many subtitle entries can I translate for free?

 You can translate up to 10 subtitle entries without an account.
-For longer subtitle files, sign in to use free credits, or upgrade to an active membership for unlimited translation during the membership period.
+For longer subtitle files, sign in to use free credits or upgrade to an active membership.

 Can I edit the translation before downloading?

 Yes.
-After translation, you can double-click any translated cue in the preview to edit it inline before exporting as SRT, WebVTT, or ASS.
+After translation, double-click any translated cue in the preview to edit it inline before exporting as SRT, WebVTT, or ASS.